jfoliveira/away-zone/terraform/README.md

 ### Terraform

-It's recommended to use [tfswitch](https://tfswitch.warrensbox.com/Install/) to manage your `terraform` versions, as multiple modules in this repo uses different versions of `terraform`
+It's recommended to use [tfswitch](https://tfswitch.warrensbox.com/Install/) to manage your `terraform` versions, as modules in this repo have different `terraform` version requirements.